lmEshoo/sp-i586/buildroot.md

 - `cpio -idv < ../initramfs.cpio`

-- do what ever you want to add/modify file
+- Do what ever you want to add/modify file

-- make sure permisions are `+rwx` everywhere `chmod -cR 777 *`
+- Make sure permisions are `+rwx` everywhere `chmod -cR 777 *`

 - `find . | cpio -H newc -o > ../initramfs.cpio.new`